 - Season the chicken with salt and pepper and mix well.

-- Beat eggs with cornstarch and add chicken to the mixture and coat well.
+- Beat eggs well.
+Dredge chicken in eggs and then in cornstarch and and coat well.

 - Heat the oil in a skillet and add chicken.
 Cook until golden from all sides.